LukeBurbank/Crypto-Lead-Lag-Analysis/README.md

 - **Tableau** — Built an interactive dashboard to visualize ETH influence on altcoin behavior
 - **GitHub** — Documented and presented the full project workflow and findings

+## Dataset & Methodology

+The dataset consisted of daily return data for Ethereum (ETH) and multiple altcoins from 2025 onward, totaling over 5,000 rows of market data.
+Assets analyzed included cryptocurrencies such as Chainlink, AAVE, Render, ONDO, Injective, and several others.

+The project originally began in Excel using AAVE as a single test case before expanding into a larger SQL-based dataset that allowed analysis across multiple cryptocurrencies simultaneously.

+Key calculations and transformations included:

+- Daily return calculations for ETH and altcoins
+- Classification of ETH green vs red trading days
+- Identification of large ETH move periods (greater than ±2%)
+- Next-day spillover analysis using lagged return comparisons
+- Correlation analysis between ETH and altcoin returns
+- Average daily volatility calculations using absolute returns

+SQL queries were used to aggregate and analyze the data before exporting the results into Tableau for visualization and dashboard development.